Investigational mRNA Vaccine Induced Persistent Immune Response in Phase 1 Trial of Patients With Pancreatic Cancer

 How did the neoantigen discovery lead to a pancreatic cancer vaccine?

 My colleagues and I published our findings about immune protection in long-term pancreatic cancer survivors in Nature in November 2017.
 While working on this, we were also looking for ways to deliver neoantigens to patients as vaccines.
-We were particularly interested in mRNA vaccines, a new technology that we thought was quite promising.
+We were particularly interested in mRNA vaccines, a technology that we thought was quite promising.
 The vaccines use mRNA, a piece of genetic code, to teach cells in your body to make a protein that will trigger an immune response.

 What makes creating an individualized cancer vaccine challenging?